Corporate travel safety 2022

 Why is duty of care important?

-For these reasons, providing a proper duty of care is becoming a higher priority for companies.
-Having documented proof that the company provides safety procedures, sufficient resources, and correct training is the best safeguard they have against potential litigation.
+For these reasons, providing proper duty of care is becoming a higher priority for companies.
+Having documented proof that the company provides safety procedures, sufficient resources, and correct training is the best safeguard they have against potential future litigation.

-Strategic planning and practical prevention
+Helps companies with strategic planning and practical prevention

 Prevention, response, and strategy are key aspects of every employer’s obligation to uphold the law and safeguard their team.